Browse our selection of related journal articles, brochures and more...

 IPL delivers accurate, ISO 17025-accredited results.
 For tests falling under such an accreditation, laboratories such as IPL will need to use ISO 17025 calibration gas mixtures or ISO Guide 34 accredited reference materials because the results they can give are only as good as the calibration that they achieve of their own instruments.

-The laboratory is suited to the analysis of fuels such as crude, petrol, diesel, gas, waste oil, fuel oil, biodiesel and ethanol.
+The laboratory is suited to the analysis of liquids such as crude, petrol, diesel, gas, waste oil, fuel oil, biodiesel and ethanol.
 Downstream analytical services such as biofuels testing, mercury analysis, contamination and purity analysis, environmental testing and chemical testing are also possible.
 IPL also provides upstream oil and gas industry testing services, such as crude assays.

 The laboratory is also able to conduct industrial waste water and sewage effluent analysis for contamination or consent monitoring.
 For such purposes, TOC analysers are used which consume Zero Air for TOC oxidation to CO2 which is measured on an NDIR detector.